Give Gutenberg a Try!

 Test Gutenberg before Installing

-An even easier way to give Gutenberg a try is to visit TestGutenberg.com where the plugin has been setup as a front-end demo that you can play around with to start getting a feel of how it works.
+An even easier way to give Gutenberg a try is to visit TestGutenberg.com (external link) where the plugin has been setup as a front-end demo that you can play around with to start getting a feel of how it works.

 If your chamber or membership organization is simply not quite ready for Gutenberg, there are several plugins that will deactivate Gutenberg features until you are ready to turn them on.